 Transferring to one of Chase’s travel partners can be especially lucrative since all points transfer at a 1:1 ratio.
 Your current options include:

 - Virgin Atlantic

 - Aer Lingus

 - Iberia Plus

-If you want to earn flexible rewards you can use in a number of ways, the Chase Sapphire Preferred® Card is probably your best bet.
+If you want to earn flexible rewards without paying a huge annual fee, the Chase Sapphire Preferred® Card is probably your best bet.
 Here are the details you should consider before you pull the trigger and start racking up rewards:

 - Earn 2X points on travel and dining, plus 1X points on all purchases